Bridging Synthetic and Real Routing Problems via LLM-Guided Instance Generation and Progressive Adaptation: Related Works

 Recent studies have investigated the severe generalization ability decrement in unseen problem sizes or distributions \cite{joshi2006learning,10188470}.
 In the line of size generalization, there are many attempts to generalize solvers from small instances to larger ones \cite{lisicki2020evaluating,kim2022scaleconditioned,bdeir2022attention,hou2023generalize,pmlr-v202-son23a}.
-Unlike approaches focused on scaling, considerable efforts have been devoted to addressing cross-distribution generalization, including works that augment training instances on multi-distribution and multitasks \cite{goh2025shield}, and works which synergetically train a backbone model with multi-distribution instances towards a generalizable solver on out-of-distribution tasks \cite{pmlr-v202-zhou23o,NEURIPS2024_dc709714}.
-Recently, training LLM for end-to-end CO has been attempted, moving beyond prompting paradigms~\cite{jianglarge}. \paragraph{Learning to Optimize with LLMs.} Existing approaches to improving generalization in combinatorial optimization (CO) take advantage of the linguistic comprehension and domain-specific competence of LLMs via prompt engineering to tackle COPs.
+Unlike approaches focused on scaling, considerable efforts have been devoted to addressing cross-distribution generalization, including works that augment training instances on multi-distribution and multitasks \cite{goh2025shield}, and works which synergetically train a backbone model with multi-distribution instances towards a generalizable solver on out-of-distribution tasks \cite{pmlr-v202-zhou23o,NEURIPS2024_dc709714}. \paragraph{Learning to Optimize with LLMs.} Existing approaches to improving generalization in combinatorial optimization (CO) take advantage of the linguistic comprehension and domain-specific competence of LLMs via prompt engineering to tackle COPs.
 These methods can be mainly divided into two mainstreams: 1) \emph{LLMs are solution generators}.
 Early explorations in this line of research involve prompting LLMs to solve graph-based COPs \cite{NEURIPS2023_622afc4e}, iteratively refining current heuristics \cite{NEURIPS2024_eb9120be}, progressively improving solutions by targeting better objectives \cite{yang2024large,10611913,make6030093}, and instilling LLMs with visual modalities of problems and solutions \cite{elhenawy2024eyeballing,DBLP:journals/corr/abs-2403-01757}.
+Recently, training LLM for end-to-end CO has been attempted, moving beyond prompting paradigms~\cite{jianglarge}.
 2) \emph{LLMs are heuristic designers}.
 Explainable, task-oriented heuristics in the form of codes are iteratively improved throughout automatic heuristic generation and evaluation of Evolution Algorithms (EA), the productivity of which outstrips that of human experts \cite{romera2024mathematical,liu2024evolution,ye2024reevo,tran2025large,jiang2025droc}.
 Among them, ReEvo \cite{ye2024reevo} achieves strong adaptability in many COPs under both white-box and black-box prompt settings.
 In this paper, we focus mainly on the utilization of LLMs as code designers.
 Distinct from prior constructive neural solvers and LLM-as-optimizer approaches, our method leverages LLMs to evolve data generators, enabling a novel, generator-based adaptation pipeline that outperforms direct fine-tuning on real data.